hungryzi/hungryzi.github.io/_posts/2020-10-24-how-to-prepare-for-interviews.md

 	Line up a few interviews at the same time so you can study for them at once.
 Put your favorite company at the end so you have time to practice with other companies first (trust me, the 10th interview feels a lot more relaxing than the 1st).
 If you get multiple offers at the same time, you also have a better chance at negotiating.

 	Read up about offer negotiation early, as there are many things you should and shouldn’t do even at **the early stage**.
 I’ll name a few right now:
 	- Don’t say a number for your expected compensation.
-Just say you don’t know, you want to finish the interviews first, or any reasonable reasons.
+Accepted answers include: you expect them to have a compensation range for this position and would like to hear from them first; you value the opportunity and will look at offers holistically (wrt to growth, team, culture,...) and won't decline outright on compensation (so they know it's not a risk); etc. It's expected that you don't give a number.
+Some recruiters will try to push, and then it depends on how you read the situation.
+If you give a number, make it a little higher than your maximum number, and be ready to take it when they offer it.
 	- Tell them you’re interviewing at a few places to set expectations about the timeline.

 	Here are a few “classic” blog posts on negotiating salary for software engineers that I found helpful: